TO TOP

 Recent academic positions

-Current position: Research Associate at the Albert-Ludwigs-University Freiburg
+Since 2014: Research Associate at the Albert-Ludwigs-University Freiburg

 February 2015: PhD in Social Science, Ruhr University Bochum Dissertation: „W/wissen in der Alterskennzeichnung von Computerspielen – Eine praxeographische Analyse ausgewählter Entscheidungstexte aus dem Freigabeverfahren bei der Unterhaltungssoftware-Selbkontrolle (USK)“ [„Knowledge and Knowing in Age-Rating Computer Games – A Praxeographic Analysis of Selected Written Decisions from the Rating Procedure at the Entertainment Software Self-Control Agency (USK)“] Supervisor: Estrid Sørensen